 - filename ((str, file-like object)) The file to write the results to. - notes (str, list of strings) Text; if str, prints single line.
 If list of strings, each list item is printed on its own line. - open_file (bool) Whether to open the file using the default program after creation. - metadata (dict) Extra data to be passed and shown in the PDF.
 The key and value will be shown with a colon.
 E.g. passing {'Author': 'James', 'Unit': 'True-Beam'} would result in text in the PDF like: Author: James Unit: True-Beam - - logo (Path, str) A custom logo to use in the PDF report.
 If nothing is passed, the default pylinac logo is used.

-results (as_list: bool = False) \rightarrow Union[str, list] Return the results of the analysis.
+results_data (as_dict: bool = False) → Union[pylinac.planar_imaging.LightRadResult, dict] Return the results as a dict or dataclass